Gay Jakarta · City Guide

 The climate here is tropical and humid throughout the year, with minimal temperature changes, so constantly hot, being so close to the equator.
 The best time to avoid is the rainy season, from December to March, when many lower parts of the city flood (mainly in the northern district) in the heavy monsoon rains.

-Most Western travellers can obtain a visa on arrival for a fee of $35, or you can obtain a visa in advance from any Indonesian embassy.
+Most Western travelers can obtain a visa on arrival for a fee of $35, or you can obtain a visa in advance from any Indonesian embassy.
 Proof of return to point of origin is required and often checked.
 Visitors from Brunei Darusaalam, Cambodia, Malaysia, Singapore, Thailand, Philippines, Vietnam , Hong Kong SAR, Macau SAR, Chile, Morocco, Ecuador and Peru are able to get 30 days visa free entry.

 If you are intending to get a visa on arrival it is very important to check that your passport has at least 6 months validity and have one blank page and that you have a return air ticket.